 (Al-Quds, December 12, 1997, p.
 19, col. 7)

-The complicated situation or conditions that Israel creates for the Palestinians and that are difficult to overcome are a “dead-end street.”
+The complicated situation or conditions that Israel creates for the Palestinians are difficult to overcome are a “dead-end street.”

 (27) This day . . . should be the point of departure on the journey to committing to a great national, Arab, and global effort.